St. Johns Street Redesign Project

 The MTP also identified that the existing High Occupancy Vehicle (HOV) lane westbound on St. Johns Street is under-utilized.
 The recommendation from the MTP is to remove the HOV lane and repurpose the street space for on-street parking, protected on-street or off-street bicycle paths, intersection safety improvements, curb extensions, landscaping, bus stops, and accessibility improvements.

-This project has received co-funding from TransLink’s Multi-Use Pathway Infrastructure Program and the Bus Speed and Reliability Program, as well as the B.C.
-Active Transportation Infrastructure Grants Program.
+This project has received co-funding from TransLink’s Multi-Use Pathway Infrastructure Program and the Bus Speed and Reliability Program.
+As well as the B.C.
+Active Transportation Infrastructure Grants Program and ICBC 2023 Road Improvement Program.

-To achieve the recommendations of the MTP, the redesign project will be split into two phases.
-The first phase, encompassing the west section of the street from Albert Street to Moody Street, will focus on the construction of a new multi-use path.
+To achieve the recommendations of the MTP, the redesign project was split into two phases.
+The first phase, encompassing the west section of the street from Albert Street to Moody Street, focused on the construction of a new multi-use path.

 The second phase, stretching from Moody Street to Ioco Road, will include repurposing the space of the westbound HOV lane for active transportation.
 Construction of this second phase is anticipated to be tied in with development and new construction along the corridor.
 Phase two will also review and make recommendations on traffic flow concerns during the eastbound rush hour.
 This includes: